-For the first time in 24 months, today petrol diesel price in Pakistan has effectively converged.
-As of the OGRA notification dated 16 May 2026, MS Petrol (RON 92) retails at Rs.
-409.78 per litre while High Speed Diesel (HSD) sits at Rs.
-409.58, a spread of just 20 paisa.
-Two years ago that gap was over Rs.
-30. So what changed, and what does it mean for the millions of Pakistanis who drive, freight, farm or commute?
+For the first time in years, today petrol diesel price in Pakistan has flipped: petrol is now cheaper than diesel.
+As of the OGRA notification dated 04 July 2026, MS Petrol (RON 92) retails at Rs.
+297.53 per litre while High Speed Diesel (HSD) sits at Rs.
+309.50, meaning diesel is about Rs.
+11.97 per litre dearer than petrol.
+Two years ago petrol traded well above diesel.
+So what changed, and what does it mean for the millions of Pakistanis who drive, freight, farm or commute?

 Petrol RON 92